enthus1ast/nimOfflinePack/README.md

 [...]
 ```

 `where $reponame__$owner__$githubid`

-every folder is still a git repository so you can `cd` into it and `git pull`.
+every folder is a git repository so you can `cd` into it and `git pull`.

 we also have build (and bundled) a little tool called [mgit](https://github.com/enthus1ast/nimMultiGit) ("multi git") which let you do the following: